thatjp/happenin-be/SCRAPING_APP_SUMMARY.md

 # Web Scraping App Implementation Summary

 ## 🎯 **Overview**
-I've successfully created a comprehensive web scraping application for your Django Happin backend project.
+I've successfully created a comprehensive web scraping application for your Django happenin backend project.
 This app provides legal, ethical, and scalable web scraping capabilities using Celery and Celery Beat for periodic execution.

 ## 🏗️ **Architecture & Components**